nabihacodes/Multiple-Linear-Regression/README.md

 Multiple Linear Regression Model with Regularization Techniques Project Overview
-This project demonstrates the development of a Multiple Linear Regression model to predict [TARGET VARIABLE] using the Toyota Corolla dataset.
+This project demonstrates the development of a Multiple Linear Regression model to predict [PRICE] using the Toyota Corolla dataset.
 Various data preprocessing techniques, data validation, and regularization methods like Ridge and Lasso were applied to improve model performance.

 Table of Contents
 Dataset Overview